-'Who's he when he's at home?' she asked.
+"Who's he when he's at home?" she asked.

-'Nightclub impresario,' I said.
-'Goes all the way back to the sixties, had an extended vacation on the Costa del Sol in the seventies and eighties.'
+"Nightclub impresario," I said.
+"Goes all the way back to the 1960s, had an extended vacation abroad in the '70s and '80s."

-'Is he a gangster?' asked Trollope.
+"Is he a gangster?" asked Trollope.

-'He's dodgy, is what he is,' I said.
+"He's dodgy, is what he is," I said.

-'How did he come to your attention?' asked Stephanopoulos.
+"How did he come to your attention?" asked Stephanopoulis.

-'During the course of another inquiry,' I said, and glanced at Trollope.
-I wasn't sure how much Stephanopoulos would want me to say outside of the Met.
+"During the course of another inquiry," I said and glanced at Trollope.
+I wasn't sure how much Stephanopoulis would want me to say outside the Met.

-'Do you think they're related?' she asked.
+"Do you think they're related?" she asked.

-'I don't know,' I said.
-'But it's definitely a place to start.'
+"I don't know," I said.
+"But it's definitely a place to start."

-Stephanopoulos nodded and pointed at me.
-'You get some kip.
-I want you nice and fresh tomorrow,' she said, and then looked at Trollope.
-'You - your boss has given you to me as my plaything, so I need you to run some errands for me - all right?'
+Stephanopoulis nodded and pointed at me.
+"You get some sleep.
+I want you nice and fresh tomorrow," she said and then looked at Trollope.
+"You - your boss has given you to me as my plaything so I need you to run some errands for me - all right?"

-'Yes ma'am,' said Trollope.
+"Yes ma'am," said Trollope.

-'What are we doing tomorrow?'
+"What are we doing tomorrow?"
 I asked.

-'We're going to have a nice long chat with one Alexander Smith,' she said.
+"We're going to have a nice long chat with one Alexander Smith," she said.

-I found it surprisingly easy to sleep across the back seat of the Transit, but I woke up to a clear and freezing morning and was really glad when DC Trollope turned up in an unmarked Mondeo to ferry me and Stephanopoulos to the train station.
-I swapped mobile numbers with Trollope because it never hurts to network, and headed inside in search of coffee.
-Norwich station was your standard late-Victorian brick, cast-iron and glass shed retrofitted with the bright moulded plastic of various fast-food franchises.
-I gratefully staggered in the direction of Upper Crust and considered asking if I could stick my head under their coffee spigot, but settled for a couple of double espressos and a chicken tikka masala baguette instead.
-Stephanopoulos didn't approve.
+I FOUND it surprisingly easy to sleep across the backseat of the Transit but I woke up to a clear and freezing morning and was really glad when DC Trollope turned up in an unmarked Mondeo to ferry me and Stephanopoulis to the train station.
+I swapped mobile numbers with Trollope because it never hurts to network and headed inside in search of coffee.
+Norwich station has your standard late-Victorian brick, cast-iron, and glass shed retrofitted with the bright molded plastic of various fast-food franchises.
+I gratefully staggered in the direction of Upper Crust and considered asking if I could stick my head under their coffee spigot but settled for a couple of double espressos and a chicken tikka masala baguette instead.
+Stephanopoulis didn't approve.

-'The chicken in that is embalmed, dried and pressed very flat, and then sprinkled with extra chemicals,' she said.
+"The chicken in that is embalmed, dried and pressed very flat, and then sprinkled with extra chemicals," she said.

-'Too hungry to care,' I said.
+"Too hungry to care," I said.

-We caught the express to Liverpool Street and Stephanopoulos got us a warrant-card upgrade to first class which, on a short route like that, meant slightly bigger seats and slightly fewer plebs.
-This suited Stephanopoulos because she was asleep before the train left the station.
+We caught the express to Liverpool Street and Stephanopoulis got us a warrant card upgrade to first class, which on a short route like that meant slightly bigger seats and slightly fewer plebs.
+This suited Stephanopoulis because she was asleep before the train left the station.

-There was no wifi on the train, so I booted up a PDF of Latin for Dummies on my laptop and spent an hour and a half getting to grips with third-declension adjectives.
+There was no WiFi on the train so I booted up a PDF of Latin for Dummies on my laptop and spent an hour and a half getting to grips with third-declension adjectives.
 We were twenty minutes out of Liverpool Street and the suburbs were a comforting rainy smear when Trollope called me.

-'They let me into the shed,' he said.
-'I was right.
-The door was forced.'
-The entry method had everyone puzzled because the lock and a small circle of the surrounding wood had been popped right out.
-'Nobody can work out how it was done,' he said.
+"They let me into the shed," he said.
+"I was right.
+The door was forced."
+The entry method had everyone puzzled because the lock and small circle of the surrounding wood had been popped right out.
+"Nobody can work out how it was done," he said.

 I knew.
 It was a spell.
-In fact, it was one I'd seen Nightingale use on the garden gate in Purley when we were dealing with the vampire nest.
+In fact it was one I'd seen Nightingale use on a garden gate in Purley when we were dealing with the vampire nest.
 Either our black magician was getting careless, didn't know that there was anyone capable of hunting him, or just didn't care that we might be alerted to his presence.

-According to Trollope, the shed had been the usual mess, gardening tools, flower pots, hose and bits of bicycle.
+According to Trollope, the shed had been the usual mess, gardening tools, flowerpots, hose, and bits of bicycle.